ananya77041/dj-mix-generator/README.md

 This is a basic implementation with some limitations:

 - **Simple key detection**: Uses basic chromagram analysis (not as accurate as professional tools)
-- **No harmonic mixing**: Doesn't consider key compatibility for transitions
+- **Basic downbeat detection**: Uses spectral analysis but may not be 100% accurate for complex music
-- **Fixed crossfade**: Uses simple linear crossfades (no EQ matching or advanced techniques)
+- **Fixed crossfade**: Uses simple equal-power crossfades (no EQ matching or advanced techniques)
-- **Beat alignment**: Basic tempo matching without precise beat alignment
+- **Time signature assumption**: Assumes 4/4 time signature for downbeat detection
 - **WAV only**: Currently only supports WAV files

 ## Project Structure